qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 After countless hours spent with my friend Qiu.
 I decided that this is finally the time to start writing my own blog.
 Of course, I could use WordPress or any other "blog engine", but then... where would the funniest part be?

-Without further thinking I founded my old small project of simple single threaded http server - assuming that I can ~200 lines of code call http server.
+Without further thinking I found my old small project of simple single threaded http server - assuming that I can ~200 lines of code call http server.
 It needed a little bit of tweaking.
 Let me briefly describe some part of it:

 ## Implementation